 We may earn a small commission when you make a purchase through our links.
 At no additional cost to you by the way!
 Read our Affiliate Disclosure policy to learn more.

-Buck knives 119 is an American classic, fixed blade, hunting knife, that has been around for a long time.
-It is probably one of the most iconic knife designs of modern times, the current iteration of the 119 is still just as pretty as day one.
+Today we’ll review the Buck 119; an American classic.
+The hunting knife has been around for a long time.
+It is probably one of the most iconic knife designs of modern times.

-The Buck Knives 119 has come a long way since then, but the initial design has withstood the test of time.
-The 119 Special model is known worldwide.
+The Buck 119 has come a long way since then, but the initial design has withstood the test of time.
+The Buck 119 is known worldwide.

 Size and weight